darklang/dark/docs/fuzzer.md

   scripts/runfuzzer

-Once you've fpund a failiure, add that test to the test suite to prevent regression.
+Once you've found a failure, add that test to the test suite to prevent regression.

+Use `--help` to see how to control the output and what tests are run.

 ## Other info